 * To be able to effectively engage and collaborate with the entire Executive Team and Board of Directors

 * To lead through the creation of a pioneering and engaging vision

 * To lead the organisation’s social systems (learn to lead systemically)

 * To become objective to and lead the organisation’s culture

-* To create impartial external accountability to team and organisational outcome.
+* To create impartial external accountability to the team and organisational outcomes.

 Here's what Michael had to say about coaching with us: